Audiologists weigh in on the new hearing aid devices

 Still, it may make hearing devices more affordable for people lacking the means to purchase prescription hearing aids.
 These start at about $5,000.
 Over the-counter models could cost as little as $200.
 Consumers who feel any stigma about obtaining hearing aids may feel more comfortable purchasing devices at a familiar location—their local drugstore—instead of seeking help at a hearing device office.

 The bill specifies that OTC devices must have reasonable assurance of safety.
 This may help reduce risk of injury, since the instruments do not require a professional to adjust them.

 The bill’s wording refers to “mild to moderate hearing loss” regarding the patients who would be good candidates.
 However, Andrews wonders how patients will gauge their own hearing loss.

 On average, most people wait seven to 10 years before addressing their hearing loss and do not realize how bad their hearing has become.

-Andrews hopes that patients will at least initially visit an audiologist for an exam to see if OTC devices might be appropriate and to seek follow-ups for adjustment to their devices.
+Andrews hopes that patients will at least initially visit the AVA Hearing Center to see if OTC hearing devices might be appropriate and to seek follow-ups for adjustment to their devices.